Svarii/greyscript-prime/lib/README.md

 ---
 ### .crop
-The `.trim` method Returns a new list stripped of any spacing at the beginning and ending.
+The `.crop` method Returns a new list stripped of any spacing at the beginning and ending.
 If any value gets passed that is not a list this method will return null.

 ![image](https://github.com/user-attachments/assets/7c9495cc-6f78-4d64-8361-e0cac50cc89f)